 During the Christmas season, you will find many different types of cookies in Switzerland.
-Within particular geographic regions, and even within individual households, people have their favorites — some of which have been passed down from previous generations.
-When considering the most popular Swiss cookies during the holiday season, here’s my list of six — in no particular order, which seem to be very well-known and loved.
+Within particular geographic regions, and even within individual households, people have their favorite recipes — some of which have been passed down from previous generations.
+When considering the most popular Swiss cookies during the holiday season, here’s my list of six — in no particular order, which seem very well-known and loved.
 I have also included links to recipes in English for each of them, if you want to try making them yourself.

 Mailänderli / Milanais